judychuepursuit/budgeting-app/README.md

 </p>
 <h2>Open to Work & Collaboration opportunities</h2>
 <p>
 As a begginner Full-Stack web developer I am seeking and am open to collaborating on work projects.
-Feel free to reach out to me if you have any job opportunities that you think I may be a good fit for, I look forward to hearing from you.
+Feel free to reach out to me if you have any job opportunities that you think I may be a good fit for.
 You can also reach out and open an issue or submit a pull request.
 </p>
     <h2>License</h2>
 <p>